 The dusting of cocoa on these little cookies, much like that on a chocolate truffle, may seem to promise a similar velvety interior, but the illusion is fleeting.
 One bite reveals the unmistakable crumbly texture of shortbread.
-If giving as a gift, enclose about three tablespoons of cocoa powder in a small bag, along with instructions for dusting.

 - Yield: Makes 40